Argument III

 Dear Friends,

-It is a sad thing to see the leaders of God's Church so committed to sin that they reject what is patently obvious.
-To suggest that restaurant personnel are not laboring on their behalf reflects a level of denial that is totally dishonest.
-One of the pleasures of dining out on the Sabbath, or any other time, is that instead of you working to prepare your meal someone else works to prepare and serve it for you.
-Despite this obvious fact, the UCG claims that no one is working on your behalf.
+With respect to the UCG’s intimation that restaurant personnel don’t labor for the benefit of those who seek out their services, I can only say that it is a sad thing to see the leaders of God's Church so committed to sin that they reject what is patently obvious.
+To suggest that restaurant personnel are not laboring on behalf of their customers reflects a level of denial that is totally dishonest.
+One of the great pleasures of dining out on the Sabbath, or any other time, is that instead of you working to prepare your own meal someone else works to prepare and serve it to you.
+Despite this obvious fact, the UCG claims that no one is working on their behalf.
 To me this argument reaches the height of silliness, but the UCG proclaims it with great pride.
+Why?—because if they don’t make this assertion they know that what they advocate would contradict God’s law.
+Their remedy is simply to redefine the role restaurants perform as beyond the scope of the fourth commandment.
+Therefore, in their mind, they (the UCG) may now seek out such labor and still “obey” God.

 These are just a few of the arguments advanced by the UCG in defiance of God and His great Sabbath law.
-Despite the clear meaning in the scriptures regarding proper Sabbath observance, the UCG redefines God's word to fit their lawlessness.
+Despite the clear meaning in the scriptures regarding proper Sabbath observance, the UCG redefines God's word to accomodate their sin.
 To me it is clear that their judgment in this issue cannot be trusted.
-They have been so blinded by their own bias that they deny the obvious and embrace the ridiculous.
+They have been so blinded by their own appetite that they deny the obvious and embrace the ridiculous.

 Respectfully,